 Beth sighed.
 “What are we going to do to make you better Zadie?”

 As planned she made Spaghetti and Meatballs served on special plates, a wine glass with grape juice, salad and a basket of warmed bread with garlic butter—placing one meatball on a plate for Zadie.
 “Come on Zadie!
 Come celebrate with me?”

-Beth smiled encouraged to see Zadie slowly walk to her plate, sniff at the meatball and then nibble away half of it before going back to her dog bed.
+Beth smiled, encouraged to see Zadie slowly walk to her plate, sniff at the meatball and then nibble away half of it before going back to her dog bed.
 Beth walked over and tousled the hair on top of Zadie’s head.
-“Old girl, you rest now—maybe you will feel better tomorrow.”
+“Old girl, you rest now—maybe you’ll feel better tomorrow.”

 Beth finished celebrating alone listening to music by Bach.
 Later, before going to bed, checking on Zadie, she found her snoring—her cute, low-murmuring, humming sort of snore.
 Beth smiled as she kissed the top of her head.